The Gender Equality Act 2020

 Under the Act, every defined entity was required to undertake a workplace gender audit in order to assess the state and nature of gender inequality in its workplace as at 30 June in the Gender Equality Action Plan reporting year.
 The first reporting year was 2021.

-The Commission for Gender Equality in the Public Sector published workplace gender audit in 2020 to advise defined entities of how to undertake a workplace gender audit.
+The Commission for Gender Equality in the Public Sector published workplace gender audit guidance in 2020 to advise defined entities of how to undertake a workplace gender audit.

 The workplace gender audit required the collection of gender-disaggregated data – which is data that is broken down separately for women, men and gender diverse people – against the 7 workplace gender equality indicators set out in the Act.
 The indicators are: